 My original goal in writing this article was to admit that I was human, full of needs, wants and desires.
 I admit that as I wrote this article, I was stuck.
 Spiritually, creatively and emotionally stuck.
 Everything in my body seemed to ache.
-I had closed my body, because I don't want to know what was in there.
+I had closed my body, because I didn't want to know what was in there.
 I hadn't gone to the mat or the foam roller in awhile.

 I slowly realized that I was clinging again.
 Clinging to a dream and a reality that I wanted to force.
 When my dreams don’t happen fast enough, I feel frustrated, lost and emotionally tossed about.
 I eat more to fill the void.
 The yearning is deep in my soul, a part of me.

 Or was it?
 I truly believed it was ~ at least in that moment.
 Then I realized once again, that I had some releasing to do.
-I turned again to my body for assistance in this releasing.
+I turned again to my body for assistance in this release.

 Through the process of doing physical self-myofascial release work on my foam roller and going into specific yin yoga poses, this has always helped me on my physical, mental and spiritual path.